I Wish You Loved Me

 I Wish You Loved Me is a song by American singer Tynisha Keli from her debut album The Chronicles of TK.

 The single was written by Rico Love and produced by Tha Cornaboyz.
-The world premiere of the single was released through iTunes, September 7, 2007.
+The world premiere of the single was released on September 4, 2007.
 It first appeared on Billboard's Bubbling Under Hot 100 Singles chart on the week of August 9, 2008 and peaked at #13.
 The official remix features Sammie.